-Hepatitis A is a risk for travellers to Serbia.
 Travellers should discuss with their doctor the need to have hepatitis A vaccinations prior to travelling.
-Travellers should drink bottled water and avoid raw or undercooked food especially if travelling to the city of Nis.

 Travel in forested areas in Serbia brings the risk of exposure to tick-borne encephalitis.
 Ticks are common in country areas and are active from spring to autumn.
 We recommend you take measures to avoid tick-bites, particularly in rural areas.